The Voice Crowns a Season 19 Winner - E! Online

 It's time to raise a glass to the season 19 winner of The Voice!

 The NBC signing competition crowned its winner during the season finale on Tuesday, Dec.
 15, with Team Gwen Stefani's Carter Rubin topping runner-up Jim Ranger of Team Blake Shelton.
-The victory pitted the engaged pair of judges against each other and marked Gwen's first winning season as coach.
+The victory pitted the engaged pair of coaches against each other and marked Gwen's first winning season.

+Blake proved to be a good sport about not taking the title.
+"Congrats on the win @gwenstefani!" he tweeted.
+"I'll let this one slide! @carterjrubin... if anyone beat #TeamBlake, I'm glad it's you!!!!"

 There were five finalists still standing as the show headed into Tuesday's showdown.
-They were Team Gwen's Carter Rubin, Team John Legend's John Holiday, Team Kelly Clarkson's DeSz and Team Blake's Ian Flanigan and Jim Ranger.
+They were Team Gwen's Carter Rubin, Team John Legend's John Holiday, Team Kelly Clarkson's DeSz and Team Blake's Jim Ranger and Ian Flanigan.

 John took fifth place, DeSz nabbed fourth, and Ian was in third.